nbareil/justanothergeek.chdir.org/content/post/unit-testing-spl.md

 description: XXX
 ---

 In my previous post [Githubify the SOC](https://justanothergeek.chdir.org/2020/10/githubify-the-soc/), I declared my undying love to continuous integration and deployment capabilities applied to Detection Engineering.
 Now, let's put the theory into practice!
+And maybe the best in class to inspire is Microsoft Azure Sentinel.

+Have you seen the Github Checks in place for adding rules into [Azure/Azure-Sentinel](https://github.com/Azure/Azure-Sentinel) along their [Azure Sentinel Pipeline](https://dev.azure.com/azure/Azure-Sentinel/_build/results?buildId=20904&view=results) ? 😍

+That's some kind of serious CI/CD practices!
+How could we apply the same thing for our on-prem deployment?

 # Goals